gefyrahq/gefyra/README.md

 operator installs these components with the requested parameters and removes it after the session terminates.
 By the way: Gefyra's operator removes all components and itself from the cluster in case the connection was disrupted for some time, too.
-Once a connection could be establised from Cargo to Stowaway, Gefyra spins up the app container on the local side for the developer to start working.
+Once a connection could be establised from Cargo to Stowaway (after running `gefyra up`), Gefyra can spin up the app container on the local side for the developer to start working (with running `gefyra run ...`).
-Another job of Gefyra's operator is to rewrite the target Pods, i.e. exchange the running container through Gefyras proxy, called _Carrier_.
+Another job of Gefyra's operator is to rewrite the target Pods, i.e. exchange the running container through Gefyras proxy, called _Carrier_ (upon running `gefyra bridge ...`).
 For that, it creates a temporary Kubernetes Service that channels the Ingress traffic (or any other kind of cluster internal traffic) to the container through Stowaway and Cargo to the locally running app container.